Ikkyuuuu/Laplace-Demon/README.md

+## 🧠 The Philosophy
+In classical physics, if you know the inputs, you can predict the outputs (Determinism).
+This concept is known as **Laplace's Demon**.
+Most standard RNGs (`Math.random`) are demons: they look random, but they are mathematically predictable.

+**Quantum Mechanics killed the Demon.** By integrating Heisenberg's Uncertainty Principle via quantum entropy sources, this library introduces fundamental indeterminacy into your code, bridging the gap between digital systems and metaphysical reality.
+<br><br><br>

 ## 🎲 Pseudo vs. True Random
 The difference between Pseudo-Random (PRNG) and True Random (TRNG) isn't the output—it's the **predictability of the input (The Seed)**.